 Microsoft Office is the most commonly used software to create online documents, spreadsheets, or presentations; to compose emails or convert information into HTML.
 Ensuring the information we create in Microsoft Office is fully optimised for accessibility is an essential ingredient for a sustainable accessibility strategy.
-This advanced workshop will teach the skills needed to create accessible Word documents, Excel workbooks, PowerPoint presentations and Outlook emails.
+This advanced course will teach the skills needed to create accessible Word documents, Excel workbooks, PowerPoint presentations and Outlook emails.

 We’ll teach you how to ensure your digital communications are accessible to everyone.
 Plus, you’ll gain free access to our Document Accessibility Toolbar (DAT) eLearning module!